signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="StreamGroupOutputWavPath"></a>
 #### Stream Group Output Wav Path

-The -gWavOutputPath command line option specifies a path for intermediate stream group wav output, including individual streams and merged streams.
+The -gWavOutputPath command line argument specifies a path for intermediate stream group wav output, including individual streams and merged streams.
 Because packet/media threads write wav files on-the-fly, this option may help in improving packet/media thread performance, and in turn overall application performance, especially for systems with HDD (rotating media) drives.
 In general, for HDD based wav output, any reduction in seek times can significantly improve overall thread performance, and specifically for Linux ext4 filesystems, an HDD operating at near full capacity over long time periods may fragment files during writes (i.e. files with some sectors seperated by a long physical distance on the disk platter), thus resulting in longer seek times.

 If mediaMin display output and event log shows pre-emption warning messages such as: